Jo-PHI/Deviation_as_Signal_Preprint/README.md

-## About uploaded preprint: Deviation as Signal

-**Outcome Data Reverses AI Classification from Error to Expertise**
+## About preprint: Deviation as Signal: Outcome Data Reverses AI Classification from Error to Expertise

 *Simulation Studies Across Four Domains*